Cotton bale

-A Cotton bale is a standard-sized and weighted pack of compressed cotton lint after ginning.
+A cotton bale is a standard-sized and weighted pack of compressed cotton lint after ginning.
 The dimensions and weight may vary with different cotton-producing countries.

 Significance

 A bale has an essential role from the farm to the factory.
 The cotton yield is calculated in terms of the number of bales.
 Bale is a standard packaging method for cotton to avoid various hassles in handling, packing, and transportation.
 The bales also protect the lint from foreign contamination and make them readily identifiable.

+Cotton bale management system

+Bale management encompasses the systematic procedures of categorizing, blending, and assessing bales based on fiber attributes, with the aim of achieving desired quality yarn production at an optimized cost.

+Cotton fibres differ in terms of staple length and other physical characteristics; this is an inherent feature.
+Bale management, also known as "bale mixing," is the process of analysing, classifying, and then blending fibres from various bales [which also includes the bales received from other stations] according to their fibre properties in order to create yarn of a specific quality at the most affordable price.